raspberrypilearning/slug/en/step_10.md

-## Dying
+## Game over

-Our final check is to test when the slug moves into a new space, whether she would be eating her own body, and thus lose the game.
-The way to check this is very similar to the way we checked if the slug was eating a vegetable.
+The final thing you need to check when the slug moves to a new pixel is whether she will try biting her own body.
+This should cause the player to lose the game.
+The way to do this is very similar to how you checked checked whether the slug is eating a vegetable.

 + In the variables section, create a new Boolean variable called `dead` and initialise it to `False` (as we don't want to start off dead!)